MicrosoftDocs/win32/desktop-src/Multimedia/command-messages.md

 ---
 title: Command Messages
 description: Command Messages
-ms.assetid: '29b40f35-d390-49c3-99bd-c648c7c50504'
+ms.assetid: 29b40f35-d390-49c3-99bd-c648c7c50504
-keywords: ["MCI command messages,about", "MCI command messages,syntax", "mciSendCommand function"]
+keywords:
+- MCI command messages,about
+- MCI command messages,syntax
+- mciSendCommand function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Command Messages

 The command-message interface is designed to be used by applications requiring a C-language interface to control multimedia devices.
 It uses a message-passing paradigm to communicate with MCI devices.
-You can send a command by using the [**mciSendCommand**](mcisendcommand.md) function.
+You can send a command by using the [**mciSendCommand**](/windows/win32/Mmsystem/?branch=master) function.

 The **mciSendCommand** function returns zero if successful.
 If the function fails, the low-order word of the return value contains an error code.
-You can pass this error code to the [**mciGetErrorString**](mcigeterrorstring.md) function to get a text description of the error.
+You can pass this error code to the [**mciGetErrorString**](/windows/win32/Mmsystem/?branch=master) function to get a text description of the error.

 ## Syntax of Command Messages